otabuzzman/llm.swift/README.md

 # llm.swift

 A Swift port of Andrej Karpathy‘s [llm.c](https://github.com/karpathy/llm.c).
+The C version was ported with the necessary changes due to differences in the ecosystems, mainly file I/O and parallelization, with the latter using Grand Central Dispatch instead of OpenMP.

 ## Quick start